RLOpenCatalyst/rg-doc/source/sagemaker.rst

 Steps to connect
 -----------------

 1. Click on the “Open Notebook” button under the “Connect” list on the right side of the page.
 This will open the sageMaker notebook in a new browser tab.
-Through this sagemaker notebook you will be able to use the studies, that are linked to the project and mounted during launch.
-Study which are selected will appear under the $HOME/studies folder.
+Through this sagemaker notebook you will be able to use the studies that are linked to the project and mounted during launch.
+Studies which are selected will appear under the $HOME/studies folder.
 2. You can de-provision the product through the “Terminate” option.

 .. image:: images/Sagemaker_ProjectDetails_Action.png